Teen’s Mental Health

 - Cognitive Behavioral Therapy (CBT) is the most recommended form of counselling for depression.
 CBT is an evidence-based approach to treatment that focuses on how your thoughts, emotions and beliefs influence your behaviour.
 These sessions will help you understand which behaviors and thoughts are unhealthy, and ways to realistically remedy these issues.
 The sessions also help you cope with the symptoms, allowing you to gain a more positive perspective on life.
 This change also relieves the depression symptoms, particularly feelings of anger, worthlessness, and sadness.

 - Mindfulness Therapy combines cognitive behaviour therapy with meditation techniques.
 It was originally used to treat depression, it has shown to be effective in the treatment of other conditions as well.
 Clients use mindfulness techniques to interrupt thoughts and automatic body processes (sleep disturbances, for example).
 This type of therapy helps clients to see that their thoughts can become their reality and they are taught how to disengage from negative thoughts and thought patterns.

 - Psychotherapy is a broad term that encompasses numerous styles of therapy and employs verbal or nonverbal communication with a client to help treat psychiatric problems, behavioral issues, personality disorders, and various other types of emotional distress.
 This form of personal counselling is based on an interpersonal relationship, as opposed to the alternative chemical or physical forms of therapy.
 As the therapist creates dialogue, you are able to learn more about your moods, behavior, feelings, and thoughts.
 Understanding these factors helps you to control your life and handle certain situations healthily.

-What will my teenage child get out of treatment with Insight Psychological?
+What will (or my teenage child) get out of treatment with Insight Psychological?